LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/working-hours-management-best-practices.md

 ### Special occasions

-The configuration of [Special Occasions](https://developers.liveperson.com/account-configuration-special-occasions-overview.html) allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the LiveEngage UI.
+The configuration of [Special Occasions](https://developers.liveperson.com/account-configuration-special-occasions-overview.html) allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the the Conversational Cloud UI.
 For example: working hours during public holidays.
 The expected behavior on the visitor side as far as automatic messages and time to response is exactly the same as Workdays.

 {: .notice}
 Special occasions do not modify hours of operation defined by Workdays, but instead override them.

 ## Terminology

-**SLA = Service Level Agreement:** The response time configured within LiveEngage to handle messaging conversations for either all conversations (default), urgent conversations, or first time consumers.
+**SLA = Service Level Agreement:** The response time configured within the Conversational Cloud to handle messaging conversations for either all conversations (default), urgent conversations, or first time consumers.
 The SLA can be set per the account level (default) or be overridden per skill.
 To enable SLA per skill, please contact your account manager.

 ![](/img/working-hours-1.png)